Proxifier allows network applications that do not support working through proxy servers to operate through a SOCKS or HTTPS proxy and chains.

 Lightweight and flexible alternative to VPN.
 Tunnel your connections through encrypted channels.

 Use a proxy as a gateway for your internet activities.

 Assign different proxies or chains to different connections using the rule-based system.

-Proxifier is always up to date with the latest OS versions, including Windows 10 and macOS Mojave.
+Proxifier is always up to date with the latest OS versions, including Windows 11 and macOS Ventura.

 IPv6, HTTP(S), SOCKS, DNS via Proxy, Proxy Checker, NTLM, Windows Service, XML Config, Proxy Redundancy.

 Native C++ app.
 No third-party dependencies.
 Installer size is 4 MB.

 Transparent handling of connections on the system level.
 Best-in-class compatibility with third-party apps.

 In a corporate network of 500 computers, Proxifier is deployed to forward connections through the proxy.
 The configuration gets managed remotely from a single control point.